Chousei coal mine skeletal remains salvage project

 The structure of the pier inside

-According to the drawings, the entrance to the tunnel was located at that depth, so we searched along the inner wall of the peir but could not find the entrance due to the piles of objects.
+According to the drawings, the entrance to the tunnel was located at that depth, so we searched along the inner wall of the pier but could not find the entrance due to the piles of objects.

 If we are still unable to enter the tunnel, there is a possibility that salvage work of the broken piping will be conducted.